 task_counter := task_counter + 1;

--- Create FMC, EXT, STG, and RV load tasks in order of dependency
+-- Create load tasks in order of dependency for all mappings after the initial mapping (>0).

-DECLARE j1 cursor for SELECT DISTINCT JOB, PROC_SCHEMA, SEQ FROM JOBS WHERE SEQ > 1 ORDER BY SEQ;
+DECLARE j1 cursor for SELECT JOB, PROC_SCHEMA, MAX(SEQ) AS SEQ FROM JOBS WHERE SEQ > 0 GROUP BY JOB, PROC_SCHEMA ORDER BY SEQ;

 BEGIN